zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/stack-deployment.md

 combinations) must be defined within the context of a stack.)

 ZenML handles the creation of stack specifications for you when you run one of the `deploy` subcommands using the CLI.
-A valid specifcation is generated and used by `mlstacks` to deploy your stack using Terraform.
+A valid specification is generated and used by `mlstacks` to deploy your stack using Terraform.
 The Terraform definitions and state are stored in your global configuration directory along with any state files generated while deploying your stack.